yiisoft/psr-emitter/docs/internals.md

 ./vendor/bin/roave-infection-static-analysis-plugin
 ```

 Running mutation testing requires disabling the same functions as unit testing.
-Do it by `php.ini` way.
+Do it in `php.ini`.

 ## Static analysis